 IDEA!
-Locking the Main Rudder
+Locking the main Rudder

-If only using a basic wheel lock, sometimes big quartering seas will push the main rudder off the locked position.
+If only using a basic wheel lock, sometimes big quartering seas will push the main Rudder off the locked position.
 Some ideas, in addition to your wheel lock:

-- Use quick release jam cleats on either side of the wheel should only need to jam the windward side - Devise a mini vice
+- Use quick release jam cleats on either side of the wheel should only need to jam the windward side

+- Devise a mini vice

+- Custom adjustable tiller brake

 IDEA!
-Adding a red marker to the remote course setting line
+Adding a red marker to the Remote Course Setting Line